32u2/vue-desktop/README.md

 # Fresh Vue install

 This repo uses Vue3, babel, router, vuex and eslint.
-If you wish to replace this starter with a different Vue preset, place fresh Vue install in the **app** folder and add app\vue.config.js file with the following content:
+If you wish to replace this UI starter with a different Vue preset, place fresh Vue install in the **app** folder and add app\vue.config.js file with the following content:

 ```
 module.exports = {